BIN Reaper 3

-BIN Reaper 3 is an album series by the American rapper BabyTron, which serves overall as the third instalment in the BIN Reaper series of mixtapes.
+BIN Reaper 3 is an album series by the American rapper BabyTron, which serves as the third instalment in the BIN Reaper series of mixtapes.
 The two projects also serve as his third and fourth studio albums.

 BIN Reaper 3: Old Testament

 BIN Reaper 3: Old Testament is the third studio album by the American rapper BabyTron, released on October 28, 2022, through Hip Hop Lab and Empire.
 It follows his 2021 mixtape BIN Reaper 2.
-The album was primarily produced by ByeKyle! and Damjonboi, with additional production from FtoMelly, Hokatiwi, Jake Sand, Steve-O, Mark Anthony, Enrgy Beats, and Danny G. Its features guest appearances from Icewear Vezzo and BabyTron's rap groups Dog$hit Militia and ShittyBoyz.
+The album was primarily produced by ByeKyle! and Damjonboi, with additional production from FtoMelly, Hokatiwi, Jake Sand, Steve-O, Mark Anthony, Enrgy Beats, and Danny G. It features guest appearances from Icewear Vezzo and BabyTron's rap groups Dog$hit Militia and ShittyBoyz.

 Critical reception

-In a lukewarm review, AllMusic's Paul Simpson wrote, "BabyTron has a sharp, quick-witted style and no shortage of clever one-liners and pop culture references, and a few tracks like "Top 2 Not 2" and "AirTron" sport exciting beat changes."
+In a mediocre review, AllMusic's Paul Simpson wrote, "BabyTron has a sharp, quick-witted style and no shortage of clever one-liners and pop culture references, and a few tracks like "Top 2 Not 2" and "AirTron" sport exciting beat changes."